selabs-ur1/VV-ESIR-TP2/exercises/Exercice3.md

 }
 ```

-This code shows three levels of if condition nesting, which can make the code harder to read and maintain.
+This code shows three levels of if condition nesting, which can make the code harder to read and to maintain.
 This type of structure is exactly what our PMD rule should detect once written.

-Here is the rule definition we made in the form of a ruleset file.
-We used this [website](https://www.w3schools.com/xml/xpath_syntax.asp) as a guide:
+Here is the rule definition we have made in the form of a ruleset file.
+We have used this [website](https://www.w3schools.com/xml/xpath_syntax.asp) as a guide:

 ```xml
 <?xml version="1.0"?>